 Who manufactured it?

 Knowing that Promaster typically teamed up Tamron and Sigma as a re-brand manufacturer, there's the temptation to attribute this optical monstrosity to one of them.
 However, this lens is a radically different sort of beast than any of the high quality, low price-point Promaster-Tamron or Promaster-Sigma lenses I'm familiar with.
 Given that Kmart also sold this lens under the Focal brand name and did not use Tamron or Sigma as a re-branding partner almost ever, I'm going to put my money on this lens being the product of one of their usual partners in crime - Cosina or Haking.
+Given that Haking had a reputation for abnormally bad optics around the time this lens was produced, my bets are on them as the manufacturer.

 Let's look at this on the bright side